What Is a Torque Converter?

 What Happens When Torque Converters Go Bad?

-There are a variety of symptoms that can result from a faulty torque converter, but for the sake of this article I’m going to focus on three particular symptoms that I feel cover the main examples of converter faults you’re likely to face.
-I repeat, this is not a comprehensive list of all converter faults.
+A variety of symptoms can result from a faulty torque converter, but for the sake of this article I’m going to focus on three particular symptoms that I feel cover the main examples of converter faults you’re likely to face.
+I repeat: this is not a comprehensive list of all converter faults.

 Possibly the most common fault you’ll experience from a torque converter that is having issues is a juddering sensation when driving a lockup speeds, particularly when going uphill.
 This juddering can feel a bit like driving over a rumble strip, or cattle grid, and is caused by the lockup plate being worn enough to not quite apply properly.
 Sometimes this juddering sensation is mild, but other times it can be very harsh.
 In situations like this, the fault will almost always get worse as the converter components continue to deteriorate.
 One of the worst culprits for this is the ZF6HP26 transmission, especially when fitted in a Land Rover Discovery III.